La Tène culture: Genetics

 A genetic study published in the Proceedings of the National Academy of Sciences of the United States of America in June 2020 examined the remains of 25 individuals ascribed to the La Tène culture.
 The nine examples of individual Y-DNA extracted were determined to belong to either the paragroups or subclades of haplogroups R1b1a1a2 (R-M269; three examples), R1b1a1a2a1a2c1a1a1a1a1 (R-M222), R1b1 (R-L278), R1b1a1a (R-P297), I1 (I-M253), E1b1b (E-M215), or other, unspecified, subclades of haplogroup R. The 25 samples of mtDNA extracted was determined to belong to various subclades of haplogroup H, HV, U, K, J, V and W. The examined individuals of the Hallstatt culture and La Tène culture were genetically highly homogeneous and displayed continuity with the earlier Bell Beaker culture.
 They carried about 50% steppe-related ancestry.

 A genetic study published in iScience in April 2022 examined 49 genomes from 27 sites in Bronze Age and Iron Age France.
 The study found evidence of strong genetic continuity between the two periods, particularly in southern France.
 The samples from northern and southern France were highly homogeneous, with northern samples displaying links to contemporary samples form Great Britain and Sweden, and southern samples displaying links to Celtiberians.
 The northern French samples were distinguished from the southern ones by elevated levels of steppe-related ancestry.
 R1b was by far the most dominant paternal lineage, while H was the most common maternal lineage.
 The Iron Age samples resembled those of modern-day populations of France, Great Britain and Spain.
 The evidence suggested that the Gauls of the La Tène culture largely evolved from local Bronze Age populations.

+Laffranchi et al. 2024 examined 12 samples of Cenomani Cisalpine Gauls from Verona who lived between the 3rd and 1st centuries BCE.
+The five examples of individual Y-DNA extracted were determined to belong to either haplogroup I2a1b1a1b1 or subclades of R1b1a1b (R-M269).
+The 12 samples of mtDNA extracted belonged to various subclades of haplogroup H, T, U, K, J and X.